Australian Vaporizers Ratings Guide

 Vapour thickness is closely related to temperature accuracy.
 In fact, the temperature accuracy of your vaporizer is even more important than the quality of the material.
 Higher temperatures drive off the vapour more quickly (think of boiling water), and fluctuating temperatures can’t produce consistent hits.

 A good vaporizer will have a high quality heating element that prevents temperature fluctuations and delivers good back-to-back hits.
-The vaporizer should maintain a temperature just above the vaporization point to produce the optimal level of flavour and efficiency, and to minimize the production of harmful substances.2.
+The vaporizer should maintain a temperature just above the vaporization point to produce the optimal level of flavour and efficiency.2.
 Temperature Settings

 Most vaporizers have several temperature settings to let you enjoy your vapour at the temperature you prefer.
 The recommended temperature setting for vaporizing is between 190 – 235°C.